Welcome to Rehab South Florida – the state’s top-rated recovery center providing evidence-based rehabilitation plans and Dual Diagnosis Treatments.

 - Negative perspective on life expecting nothing will work or pan out

-- Decrease in energy and frequent, unexplained exhaustion
+- The decrease in energy and frequent, unexplained exhaustion

 - Feelings of hopelessness and worthlessness